zzzprojects/docs/entityframework-extensions.net/pages/getting-started/tutorial-bulk-operations.md

 ## Purpose
 Using the ChangeTracker to detect and persist change automatically is great!
 However, almost every application has some particular scenario which requires some customization and better performance.

-By example:
+For example:
-- Inserting thousands of hundreds of data with child entities
+- Inserting hundreds of thousands of records with child entities
 - Updating only some particular fields
 - Merging a list of customers using the code instead of the key